How Long Do Write-Offs and Settlements Impact Your Credit History?

 Even after a debt is written off, your legal obligation to repay it persists.
 The lender may sell the debt to a third-party collection agency for a fraction of its original value.
 These agencies specialise in debt recovery and will continue to contact you for payment, often aggressively.

-Step 1: A lender determines a debt is unlikely to be recovered after a long period of non-payment, often as per the latest official guidelines past due, and removes it from their active books as a loss.
+Step 1: A lender determines a debt is unlikely to be recovered after a long period of non-payment, often 180 days past due, and removes it from their active books as a loss.

 Step 2: The lender may then sell this written-off debt to a collection agency, who will actively pursue you for repayment, potentially through persistent contact and legal means.